JS-RML/Advanced-high-speed-scooping/README.md

 ### 2.2 Software
 Our software is implemented with **python3** and tested on **Ubuntu 20.04**.

-Cloning our *Advanced-high-speed-scooping* software.
+Clone our *Advanced-high-speed-scooping* software.
 ```shell
 git clone https://github.com/JS-RML/Advanced-high-speed-scooping.git
 ```

-Installing 'odrivetool'.
-If you already installed this pakage when you calibrate odrive, then you can skip this step.
+Install 'odrivetool'.
+If you've already installed this pakage when you calibrate odrive, you can skip this step.
 ```shell
 pip install --upgrade odrivetool
 ```